SALP: Salp-inspired Approach to Low-Energy Propulsion

 Robot swimming

-Leveraging Fluid-Structure Interactions for Efficient Control in Geophysical Flows1
+Leveraging Fluid-Structure Interactions for Efficient Control in Geophysical Flows

 Micro-vehicles are cost-effective platforms for robotics and automation, excelling in maneuverability and adaptability in diverse environments.
 However, their lightweight and limited computational capacity pose control challenges.
-This research aims to understand fluid-structure interactions to enhance design and control, resulting in more efficient micro-vehicles with extended lifespans.
-The interdisciplinary effort focuses on fluid dynamics, control theory, and reconfiguration planning.
+Using our underwater platform, we aim to understand fluid-structure interactions to enhance design and control, resulting in more efficient micro-vehicles with extended lifespans.
+This effort is a collaborative project focusing on fluid dynamics, control theory, and reconfiguration planning.
 The project aims to leverage environmental forces for power efficiency, investigating morphological adaptations and passive transport properties.
 It seeks to synthesize motion control strategies considering inertial effects and fluid-structure interactions while exploring efficiency trade-offs.
 Ultimately, it aims to enhance micro-autonomous vehicles’ capabilities for long-term operations and future large-scale deploy.

 Related Publications